-That’s why we stopped at The Preservery, which is a casual neighborhood spot run by a couple that wanted to give back to the community.
+That’s why I stopped at The Preservery, which is a casual neighborhood spot run by a couple that wanted to give back to the community.
 I’m sure that preparing delicious food is one of the nicest ways to improve one’s community!
 I know my community was improved by stuffing it full of their squash and burrata salad.
 (By my community, I mean my tummy.)

 I even liked their fresh potato chips, and potato chips and whipped cream are usually the only two foods I don’t like.
 (If you’re going to spend the calories, just eat french fries and vanilla ice cream!
 Why go for the lesser option.)

-The husband in the couple, Obe, is a musician, so there are many portraits of musicians decorating the walls, My guide and I tried to guess who they all were.
+The husband in the couple, Obe, is a musician, so there are many portraits of musicians decorating the walls, My companion and I tried to guess who they all were.
 I was especially pleased with myself because I managed to identify the lead singer of Thin Lizzy.
-My guide wasn’t aware that we were playing a trivia game with these pictures, but I was, and I decided I won.
+My fellow diner wasn’t aware that we were playing a trivia game with these pictures, but I was, and I decided I won.
 That now makes me Queen of Denver.

 3) what is a cidery?